Spotting

 Kapalua Airport [JHM/PHJH]

-The Kapalua Airport, located on the slopes of the West Maui Mountains is served by Mokulele Airlines.
+The Kapalua Airport, located on the slopes of the West Maui Mountains, is served by Mokulele Airlines.
 Kamaka Air and FedEx Feeder flights makes occasional cargo flights there as well.

 Hāna Airport [HNM/PHHN]